StableMotion: One-Step Motion Estimation with Diffusion Prior

-Foundational models like Stable Diffusion~\cite{rombach2022high} and DeepFloyd~\cite{saharia2022photorealistic} encapsulate extensive high-level semantic information, making them invaluable for a multitude of downstream tasks.
-These models are utilized in various ways: some gather features by feeding images into foundational models to achieve semantic/geometric matching~\cite{tang2023emergent,luo2024diffusion,zhang2024tale,hedlin2024unsupervised}, create visual anagrams~\cite{geng2024visual,geng2024factorized,chen2024images}, perform 3D reconstruction~\cite{poole2022dreamfusion, wu2024reconfusion}, segment images~\cite{xiao2023text,wang2023diffusion}, and classify images~\cite{li2023your}.
-Concurrently, other methods directly refine these models to accomplish tasks such as depth estimation~\cite{ke2024repurposing} and 3D geometry estimation~\cite{fu2024geowizard}.
-In this work, we exploit the diffusion-based image priors for motion estimation.
+Foundational models such as Stable Diffusion~\cite{rombach2022high} and DeepFloyd~\cite{saharia2022photorealistic} encode extensive high-level semantic information and have become useful for many downstream tasks.
+They are used in different ways: some methods extract features from these models for semantic or geometric matching~\cite{tang2023emergent,luo2024diffusion,zhang2024tale,hedlin2024unsupervised}, visual anagrams~\cite{geng2024visual,chen2024images}, 3D reconstruction~\cite{poole2022dreamfusion, wu2024reconfusion}, image segmentation~\cite{xiao2023text,wang2023diffusion}, and classification~\cite{li2023your}.
+Other methods directly adapt these models for tasks such as depth estimation~\cite{ke2024repurposing} and 3D geometry estimation~\cite{fu2024geowizard}.
+In this work, we exploit diffusion-based image priors for motion estimation.